flkraus/ghosts/README.md

 ### Images
 Check the `images.zip` for example images of each scenario.

+### Mirrors
+Check `mirrors.zip` for short descriptions of the reflective surfaces.
+Contains a `.json` file for each sequence.
+Additional info regarding the `mirrors` column in the radar data.

 ### H5 Files
 The dataset is provided as `h5` files (after unpacking the zip files).
 Each h5 file contains an `radar` and `lidar` dataset entry (check code example below).